laxman3333/mypersonal/README.md

 # mypersonal
-  this repo for  testing purposes. this is laxman repo used for training
+  this repo for  testing purposes. this is laxman repo for training